MonstersGoBoom/fantasymachine/README.md

 Featuring a none traditional display. there is no framebuffer nor traditional tilemaps.

-the display is made from moveable objects. these can be thought of as tilemaps with freedom to position anywhere on screen at any size.
+The display is made from moveable objects. these can be thought of as tilemaps with freedom to position anywhere on screen at any size.

-each "object" is made up of 8x8 cells. and can be displayed at any pixel position on screen.
+Where each "object" is made up of 8x8 cells. and can be displayed at any pixel position on screen.

-this is essentially a hybrid between traditional tilemaps and traditional sprites
+This is essentially a hybrid between traditional tilemaps and traditional sprites

 ```
 +------+